tommats00/bren-meds213-data-cleaning/README.md

-# Cleaning the snow shoe survey data
+# Cleaning the shorebird survey data

 ## The data set